abnerfs/cs2-rockthevote/README.md

 ## Timeleft
 Players can type `timeleft` to see how much time is left in the current map

+## Nextmap
+Players can type `nextmap` to see which map is going to be played next

 # Features
 - Reads from a custom maplist
 - RTV Command